apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 - You can see RunInference benchmarks on the [Performance test metrics](http://s.apache.org/beam-community-metrics/d/ZpS8Uf44z/python-ml-runinference-benchmarks?orgId=1) page.

-The following diagram shows the file structure for entire pipeline.
+The following diagram shows the file structure for the entire pipeline.

     runinference_metrics/
     ├── pipeline/